guikarai/PE-LinuxONE/index.md

 - Testing Hardware Crypto functions with SCP

 ### 1. Preparing to use OpenSSL
-In the Linux system you use, OpenSSL is already instlaled, and the system is already enabled to use the cryptographic hardware of the LinuxONE.
-We also loaded the cryptographic device driver and the libica to use the crypto hardware.
-For the following, the following packages are required for encryption:
+In the Linux system you use, OpenSSL is already installed, and the system is already enabled to use the cryptographic hardware of the LinuxONE server.
+We also loaded the cryptographic device drivers and the libica to use the crypto hardware.
+For the following steps, the following packages are required for encryption:
 - openssl
 - openssl-libs
 - openssl-ibmca